benfugate/clash-war-tracker/README.md

 By exposing port 80, you will be able to view the simple webpage at `localhost:80`

-If you do not mount a `<WWW_FOLDER>`volume to `docker run`, the data files contained in `/var/www/html/` will be overwritten when the docker image is updated.
-The `www/` folder in this repo, can and should be used as the host mounting point to retain data through updates.
+If you do not mount a `<DATA_FOLDER>` volume to `docker run`, the data files contained in `/clash-tracker/data/` will be overwritten when the docker image is updated.
+The `data/` folder in this repo can and should be used as a template for the host mounting point to retain data through updates.

-Same thing goes for the `<ERRORS/BACKUP FOLDER>` volume.
-You can remove it if you aren't worried about retaining any of your previous war data in case of a failure, or error output files.

 Crontab will check for clan war updates every 5 minutes, and the changes will be reflected on the webpage, or in `/var/www/html/clash.json` (or `/var/www/html/current_war.json` for an active war)